processone/docs.ejabberd.im/content/admin/installation.md

 ### Using Homebrew

-[Homebrew](https://brew.sh) is a package mananger for macOS that aims to port the many Unix & Linux software that is not easily available or compatible.
+[Homebrew](https://brew.sh) is a package manager for macOS that aims to port the many Unix & Linux software that is not easily available or compatible.
 Homebrew installation is simple and the instruction is available on its website.

 1. Once you have Homebrew installed, open Terminal.
 Run `brew install ejabberd`.
 This should install the latest or at most the one-before-latest version of ejabberd.
 The installation directory should be reported at the end of this process, but usually the main executable is stored at `/usr/local/sbin/ejabberdctl`.
 2. Start your ejabberd by running `/usr/local/sbin/ejabberdctl live`.
 This interactive mode prints useful messages in the Terminal.
 The default domain used by Homebrew's ejabberd is `localhost`.